 Mahratta brigands, their rise against the Mahometans, 124.
-Exactions of their princes, 179

-Manor, origin and formation of the, 133.
-Authority of the Lord in the Court Baron, 134.
-Tenemental lands and the Lord's Domain, 134.
+Exactions of their princes, 179 mental lands and the Lord's Domain, 134.
 Rights of the Lord to the waste, 135.
 The 'right of approvement' affirmed by the Statute of Merton and subsequent statutes, 135.
 Modern legal theory of the Lord's rights, 136.
 Changes in the grass-lands, 136. free holders of Tenemental land corresponding to the old village community, 137.
 Settlement of villeins, 138.
-The Manorial Courts, 139.
-Encroachments of the Lord, The Manorial group better 141. suited than the village group for bringing waste lands under cultivation, 164.
+The Manorial Courts.
+139. Encroachments of the Lord.
+141. The Manorial group better suited than the village group for bringing waste lands under cultivation, 164.
 Customary tillage, 165